lakshmiprasanna07/Django-Login-Form/README.md

 This project demonstrates a simple implementation of user authentication and login functionality using Django, a high-level Python web framework.

 ### Features
-**1.User Signup:**
+- **User Signup:**
-  - Users can register with their email addresses.
+      1.Users can register with their email addresses.
-  - Email confirmation is required for account activation.
+      2.Email confirmation is required for account activation.
-**2.User Signin:**
+- **User Signin:**
-  - Secure login with email and password.
+      Secure login with email and password.
-**3.User Signout:**
+- **User Signout:**
-  - Logout functionality to end user sessions.
+      Logout functionality to end user sessions.
-**4.Admin Authentication:**
+- **Admin Authentication:**
-  - Separate authentication for administrators.
+      1.Separate authentication for administrators.
-  - Admins can manage users through the Django admin interface.
+      2.Admins can manage users through the Django admin interface.

 ### Prerequisites
-Before you begin, ensure you have the following installed:
+*Before you begin, ensure you have the following installed:*
 Python
 Django
 virtual environment(venv)